cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

     }
 ```

-Not we can call the API and create aa new routine and routine revision.
+Not we can call the API and create a new routine and routine revision.
 We can then call the `RunSimulation` method to perform the simulation.

 Routine:
 ```